-It is our goal to establish in future clinical trials that our ATH platform can positively impact neuronal health and function, not only by slowing down disease progression but also by improving brain network activity and function.
-We believe these effects could position Athira, and initially ATH-1017, to address the complex pathology in neurodegenerative diseases.
+These factors positively impact neuronal health and function, not only by slowing down disease progression but also by improving brain network activity and function.
+We believe these effects position Athira, and initially ATH-1017, to address the complex pathology in neurodegenerative diseases.